If you won a Public Vote or Juried Award at last year's event, you must wait one year before entering again.

 - Artwork from prior ArtPrize competitions, or Artwork that is identical to entries from prior ArtPrize competitions, may not be entered in ArtPrize.

 - All sales during the event are considered pending until the end of the event.
-If the first place winner was entered into a pending sale, that sale is voided.
+If the Grand Prize winner was entered into a pending sale, that sale is voided.

-Every year, ArtPrize distributes $560,000 in total cash prizes, making the competition the world’s largest art prize.
-See previous ArtPrize Award winners.
+Every year, ArtPrize distributes $560,000 in total cash prizes, making the event the world’s largest art competition.
+See previous ArtPrize award winners.

 - Public Vote Grand Prize: $200,000